 All faculty and department offices are located in Brooks Hall, which also houses teaching and research spaces, like the Kevin Barry Perdue Archive of Traditional Culture, a state-of-the-art Archaeological Laboratory, and the Dell and Virginia Hymes Library of Linguistic Anthropology, spacious and scenic study and conference spaces, and an art exhibit space with rotating displays.

 We love our historically significant building, and department faculty members have produced engaging scholarship about its history and significance.
 We have decorated our website with images from the building and its complex history, and we invite you to read more about it by following the links below.

 Explore Brooks Hall

 Two of our emeritus faculty have devoted their professional expertise to documenting the history and culture surrounding Brooks Hall.
 Emeritus Professor of Cultural Anthropology J. David Sapir has photographically documented the set of carved stone animal heads that grace the top of the outside of Brooks Hall.
 These remarkable photographs capture the details of the diverse and somewhat mysterious-looking carved figures surrounding Brooks Hall.
 Any and all mysteries surrounding Brooks Hall are expertly unraveled by Emeritus Professor of Archeological Anthropology Jeffrey L. Hantman.
 He is currently at work on a book-length investigation of the Hall and its history, but we present here two shorter essays.

-Photo Essay on the Gargoyles of Brooks Hall
+Photo Essay on the Stone Animal Heads of Brooks Hall

-View photographer and visual anthropologist David Sapir's pictures of the Brooks Hall gargoyles:
+View photographer and visual anthropologist David Sapir's pictures of the Brooks Hall animal heads:

 Brooks Hall at the University of Virginia: Unraveling the Mystery